aenavidad/pre-git-hist/readme.md

 ## navigation

-- commit-like data listed in `events.tsv`
+- commit-like data listed in `events.tsv`, though some commit-like data (for large binary files) listed in `sheets.tsv`
-- data-files and their versions listed in `files.tsv`
+- data-files and their versions listed in `files.tsv`, though large binary files and their versions listed in `sheets.tsv`
-- data-files are stored in the `files` directory
+- data-files are stored in the `files` directory, though large binary files stored in `sheets` directory

 ## notice